Wednesday, October 1, 2014

 My photo

-Hello and welcome to my blog!
-I'm Rose Gob—an expert in Knowledge Management, a seasoned HR and OD practitioner, an artist, and an educator.
-I've created three blogs to share my passion for creative arts, cooperatives, and the social enterprise industry, with most of my writing focused on my art blog, www.cascadeartstudio.com.
-During the pandemic, I filled these spaces with various topics, but now I'm focusing on bringing you more targeted content.
-I’d love to hear from you!
-Share your thoughts, ask questions, and let me know what topics you want to explore.
-Thank you for stopping by—your feedback means the world to me.
-Be sure to check back often, and have a wonderful day!
+Welcome to my blog!
+I’m Rose Gob—an expert in Knowledge Management, a seasoned HR and OD practitioner, an ARTIST, and an educator.
+I’ve created three dynamic blogs to share my deep passion for creative arts, cooperatives, and the social enterprise industry, with a primary focus on my art blog, www.cascadeartstudio.com.
+Throughout the pandemic, I explored a variety of topics, but now I’m excited to bring you more focused and engaging content.
+I want to hear from you!
+Share your thoughts, ask questions, and let me know what topics you're eager to dive into.
+Thank you for stopping by.
+Your insights are invaluable to me.
+Please be sure to check back often, and have an amazing day!